The netH2O platform includes buoys, drones and a web+mobile infrastructure to collect and redistribute data.

 The first member of the family is the revolutionary “Personal Smart Buoy” (or PSB for brevity).
 This is a small interconnected IoT and Edge Computing device capable of collecting environmental data from a water body and of uploading it to the cloud.
 Currently we are in the pilot phase for market segments validation.

 The PSB netH2O can be used in single (or small number) of units by individual users, or can be used in swarms by professional users.

-Elements Works has experience in large, professional buoys and the PSB netH2O is a miniaturized version of them.
+Elements Works has also experience in large, traditional buoys and the PSB netH2O is a miniaturized version of them.

 The buoy comes standard with a battery pack, and optionally with wireless charging pack, wet connectors, solar panels.

 The PSB netH2O is the center for a whole suite of extensions, variations and integrations, called “application packs”.
 A short list of possible packs is: battery chargers (from the sun or other renewable sources), additional sensors (for GPS position, water transparency, pressure, sound levels, illumination levels, water salinity, water acidity, currents etc. etc.), satellite or underwater communications.
 Many more will become available and Elements Works will listen to users to discover them.

 We recently signed an agreement with SCUOLA SUPERIORE SANT’ANNA, UNIVERSITAT DE BARCELONA, AGENCIA ESTATAL CONSEJO SUPERIOR DE INVESTIGACIONES CIENTÍFICAS, M.P, CONSORCIO CENTRO DE INVESTIGACIÓN BIOMÉDICA EN RED, M.P. for the exclusive licence on a revolutionary water sensing technology, which we plan to integrate in the netH2O platform.

 Basic recreational applications of the Personal Smart Buoy netH2O: